-The Code of Governance Compliance (Y/N) Evidence: Action needed to achieve compliance :

-Comments:

-Tenant Scrutiny reports to CSC - E&A Major Adapts to CSC May-24

-Board reports go through an approval process, inc EMT

-House Mark annual benchmarking

-2.7 Group structures : organisations . П П Evidence:

-with subsidiaries ensure that these Yes No No Lividence.

-entities support and enhance delivery of Comments: n/a

-the group parent's mission.

-(1) Where the group parent is not a Yes No No Evidence:

-registered provider, formal

-arrangements are in place to ensure Comments: n/a

-that any registered provider

-subsidiaries remain compliant with

-their own charitable or community

-benefit purposes, and with

-regulatory requirements.

-(2) Where a subsidiary is to be or has Yes No No Evidence:

-been established, the benefits, risks Comments:

-and relationship are reviewed by the Comments. n/a

-board of the parent beforehand and

-thereafter regularly.

-(3) The board of a parent organisation Yes No No Evidence:

-in a group structure has the Comments:

-responsibility and the reserve n/a

-powers to direct, and if necessary,

-intervene in the governance of its

-subsidiaries.

-(4) The constitutional relationship and Yes No No Evidence:

-arrangements between parent and Comments:

-each subsidiary including how n/a

-oversight and control will be

-exercised, are formally documented.

-(5) The board of the parent approved Yes □ No □ Evidence:

-the group's plans and budgets, and Comments: n/a

-holds the board of each subsidiary II/a

-accountable for the delivery of its

-objectives.
-Fildenses

-(6) The board of the parent considers Yes U No U Evidence:

-and determines whether and how Comments: n/a

-this code should apply to each of its

-subsidiaries.
-(7) Where, within a group, there are , Evidence:

-Yes No No Evidence:

-people who serve on more than one board, there is guidance and Comments: n/a

-documentation to set out how board

-members must deal with their

-overlapping responsibilities and any

-resulting conflicts of interest.

-resulting conflicts of filterest.
+The Code of Governance Compliance (Y/N) Comments: Evidence: Action ne Tenant Scrutiny reports to CSC - E&A Major Adapts to CSC May-24 Board reports go through an approval process, inc EMT House Mark annual benchmarking 2.7 Group structures : organisations with subsidiaries ensure that these entities support and enhance delivery of the group parent's mission.
+Yes No No Comments: Evidence: (1) Where the group parent is not a registered provider, formal arrangements are in place to ensure that any registered provider subsidiaries remain compliant with their own charitable or community benefit purposes, and with regulatory requirements.
+Yes No Comments: n/a (2) Where a subsidiary is to be or has been established, the benefits, risks and relationship are reviewed by the board of the parent beforehand and thereafter regularly.
+Yes No Comments: n/a (3) The board of a parent organisation in a group structure has the responsibility and the reserve powers to direct, and if necessary, intervene in the governance of its subsidiaries.
+Yes No Comments: Evidence: (4) The constitutional relationship and arrangements between parent and each subsidiary including how oversight and control will be exercised, are formally documented.
+Yes No Comments: n/a (5) The board of the parent approved the group's plans and budgets, and holds the board of each subsidiary accountable for the delivery of its objectives.
+Yes No Comments: n/a (6) The board of the parent considers and determines whether and how this code should apply to each of its subsidiaries.
+Yes No Comments: Evidence: n/a (7) Where, within a group, there are people who serve on more than one board, there is guidance and documentation to set out how board members must deal with their overlapping responsibilities and any resulting conflicts of interest.
+Yes No Comments: Evidence: n/a needed to achieve compliance :